annieguan/CarND-Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters in colorspace, hog_chanel, spatial_size, etc and find out color space RGB has the least linear SVM accuracy.
 I tried 'YCrcb' and 'HSV' colorspace and they have better SVM accuracy than RGB.
-Also, use all hog_channel increasse the prediction accuracy.
+Also, use all hog_channels increasse the prediction accuracy.

 I settle with the following choice of HOG parameters